logo image

 RS Home

-Jedburgh Castle Jail & Museum is situated in the Borders Town of Jedburgh, 48 miles southeast of Edinburgh, 10 miles north of the Border with England at Carter Bar.
+Jedburgh Castle Jail & Museum is in the Borders Town of Jedburgh, 48 miles southeast of Edinburgh, 10 miles north of the Border with England at Carter Bar, built from 1823 to serve as a prison.

 For Images on Mobile swipe right